 Preschool is all about learning how to be kind and thoughtful, be a good friend, and give back.
 That’s why our motto—Respect yourself.
 Respect others.
 Take responsibility for your actions.—is emphasized throughout the school, and character development is an important part of each day.
 Conflict resolution skills are taught on a daily basis as teachers model appropriate communication, behaviors, words, and strategies for expressing emotion.

 Our classrooms and routines are structured and follow a general “flow” each day.
 However, our routines are flexible and maintain a balance in all that we do.
 We challenge our students to reach their highest potential by using research-based curriculum and differentiated teaching practices.

-Our faculty is the “heart and soul” of BCD.
-All members of our teaching staff are committed to the school and many have served our community for extended years.
-Preschool lead teachers have either a Bachelor or Master’s Degree in early childhood education or elementary education.
+Our faculty is the heart and soul of BCD, and every member of our preschool teaching staff is committed and passionate about early childhood.
+Preschool lead teachers have either a bachelor’s or master’s degree in early childhood or elementary education (or a degree in a different field and coursework in early childhood education).
 Preschool assistant teachers are all qualified early childhood teachers in the State of Colorado.
-BCD encourages professional growth by providing our faculty opportunities to engage in on-going professional development and continuing education.
+BCD encourages professional growth by providing our faculty opportunities to engage in ongoing professional development and continuing education.

 BCD’s preschool program welcomes students starting at age 2 1/2 and runs through Pre-Kindergarten.

 3 days until 3:00pm